ketshaka/android-developmet-for-beginners/README.md

 - **HTTP Networking** - Learned how to connect the app to the internet.
 - **Threads and Parallelism** - Learned how to use threads to make a device do multiple things at a time.

+#### Instructions
+Replace the test API key in `NewsActivity.java` with one issued from [Guardian API](https://open-platform.theguardian.com/) to enable the JSON query to happen within the app.

 <img src="https://raw.githubusercontent.com/ketshaka/android-developmet-for-beginners/master/Techmunch/techmunch.png" width="332" height="633"/>

 ## Project 6 Note Taking App - Notepad